As noted before, this package is part of the

 After downloading the raw data for the databases, you will need to tell

 bob.bio, where these databases can be found.
-For this purpose, we have
+There are two methods for

-decided to implement a special file, where you can set your directories.
+A special file, where you can set your directories, is used.
 By

 default, this file is located in